Test Detail

 Temperature and Stability: | Refrigerate (2-8 degrees C); stable for up to 72 hours.
 Freeze (-20 degrees C); stable for more than 72 hours. | ||||

-Unacceptable Conditions: | Plasma, CSF.
-Grossly hemolyzed or lipemic samples as well as samples containing particulate matter or exhibiting obvious microbial contamination should not be tested. | ||||
+Specimens will be rejected if received under these conditions: Plasma, CSF.
+Grossly hemolyzed or lipemic samples as well as samples containing particulate matter or exhibiting obvious microbial contamination should not be tested.
+Specimens not received in the correct temperature ranges stated under "Temperature and Stability" will be rejected. |

 Expected Results: | |||||